top of page

 Retroactive Ruins of Russian Colonialism

-a guided tour, together with Medina Bazargali, 2021
+guided tour, together with Medina Bazargali, 2021

 image courtesy Medina Bazargali